 Assistant Professor, Department of Sociology and Social Policy

 The conditions of appointment will be competitive.
 Remuneration will be commensurate with qualifications and experience.
-Fringe benefits include annual leave, medical and dental benefits, mandatory provident fund, gratuity, housing benefits and incoming passage and baggage allowance for the eligible appointees.
+Fringe benefits include annual leave, medical and dental benefits, mandatory provident fund, gratuity and incoming passage and baggage allowance for the eligible appointee.

 Appointments will normally be made on an initial contract of three years, which, subject to review and mutual agreement, may lead to longer-term appointments with possibility of consideration for substantiation.

-Review of applications will start from mid-April 2019 and will continue until the posts are filled.
-Qualified candidates are advised to submit their applications early for consideration.
+We are an equal opportunities employer.
+Review of applications will start on 16 November 2020 and will continue until the post is filled.
+Qualified candidates are advised to submit their applications early for consideration

-The University reserves the right not to make an appointment for the posts advertised, or to fill the posts by invitation or by search.
+The University reserves the right not to make an appointment for the post advertised, or to fill the post by invitation or by search.
 We regret that only shortlisted candidates will be notified.